realdanielbyrne/BlockChainIntro/README.md

 Ideally each node in a BigChainDB network is controlled by a different entity.
 Even if the nodes are all within the same company, each node is better suited to be controlled by different divisions or different persons in the company.
 As in life, the strength of a BigChainDB network comes from its diversity.
 The greater the geographic, organizational or other types of diversity present in the network the more fault tolerant it will be.

-There is no supervisor node that has can override or supersede the authority of any other node..
+There is no supervisor node that has can override or supersede the authority of any other node.
 All nodes are equivalent peers running the same version of software and performing the same set of actions.

 A collection of nodes in a BigChainDB implementation is called a Consortium.
 Consortium rules are set forth for each node to follow as a precondition for inclusion in the network, and to provide a tailored system of governance for the network.
 These rules are flexible and consequently implementation specific.
 For instance the rules for a B2B operation probably  should be different than the rules for an asset tracking system.

 As in traditional blockchain implementations like Bitcoin, BigchainDB relies on a consensus of the nodes agreeing on a new block before the new block will be committed to the cryptographic chain.
 Therefore, if someone hacked into a node, and tried to commit compromising data to the chain, the other nodes would reject it.
 A BigchainDB network can only be impacted if more than 1/3 of the nodes are compromised.
 If there is at least 2/3 consensus then the network will still allow a commit on the next block.
-This also means that even if 1/3 is affected, the the data would at least be safe from tampering unless 2/3 of the nodes were compromised.
+This also means that even if 1/3 is affected, the data would at least be safe from tampering unless 2/3 of the nodes were compromised.

 ### Transaction Immutability